 An excellent introduction to overnight backpacking!
 This course focuses on trip preparation, navigation, map & compass, camp-craft, route planning, hazard awareness, equipment selection and proper clothing in a hands-on, practical approach.
 The evening seminar gives you an opportunity to plan the weekend, learn about the equipment needed and ask questions; and, your two days in the field stress skill development rather than distance traveled.

-- Important Note:All courses include an evening theory and planning session on the Tuesday evening prior to the weekend field session.
+- Important Note:All courses include an evening theory and planning session on the Thursday evening a week and a half prior to the weekend field session.
 This session will cover important parts of the Course content and will help to ensure you are properly prepared for the weekend field trip.

 If you have a group that wants to do this course together, Private Custom programs can easily be arranged as well on dates of your choice, please contact our office for more details by email at firstname.lastname@example.org

 - Maximum 6 people per class

 - This course provides an excellent introduction to overnight backpacking!
 The emphasis is placed on making sure that everyone will be comfortable planning and leading their own overnight backpacking trip by the end of the course.

 camp-craft tips and techniques

 hazard awareness for hikers and backpackers